 I am married with 3 children and enjoy bringing my love of reading, music, travel and walking into school.
 I began my career in publishing following my History degree at London University.
 Later I took a PGCE at the Institute of Education and became a Primary teacher in London then later moved with my family to Kent.
 I have enjoyed being a Headteacher for the past 13 years and during this time I have been fortunate to carry out a number of temporary and ongoing roles including an acting Local Education Officer, Executive and Associate Headteacher supporting Catholic schools in Kent, a Headteacher coach and mentor, and External Headteacher examiner for Christchurch PGCE all of which broadens my own experience and I believe supports the children and staff of my own school and those of the wider community.

-37 years experience within the Lloyds Banking group specifically managing retail branches and commercial portfolios in London and Kent.
-Expertise in relationship management and highly skilled in financial analysis supporting clients in the SME market.
-For the last eight years specialising in the Education sector in the South East region with particular experience in schools converting to academies and Multi Academy Trusts.
+Steve has 37 years experience within the Lloyds Banking group, specifically managing retail branches and commercial portfolios in London and Kent.
+He has expertise in relationship management and is highly skilled in financial analysis supporting clients in the SME market.
+For the last eight years he has specialised in the Education sector in the South East region with particular experience in schools converting to academies and Multi Academy Trusts.

-Chair of Governors of a large primary school in North Kent that converted to an academy in 2015 and is part of a large Multi Academy Trust.
-Married for 25 years with two sons aged 24 and 20, the eldest is a Geography teacher and the youngest is a History student at University.
+Steve is Chair of Governors of a large primary school in North Kent that converted to an academy in 2015 and is part of a large Multi Academy Trust.
+He has been married for 25 years with two sons aged 24 and 20, the eldest is a Geography teacher and the youngest is a History student at University.

 I was born in Fife, Scotland but relocated to London after graduating from The Scottish Hotel School, Strathclyde University with a BA in Hotel and Catering Management.
 I worked in this industry for 15 years before moving into project management within the Facilities management area.
 Since having my daughter in 2000, I have worked as a freelance consultant in the facilities and hospitality arena carrying out competitive tenders, feasibility studies and account management for city firms.